10 mins Duff floated a free-kick

-to the far post where Sibierski rose well to direct the ball
+to the far post where Antoine Sibierski rose well to direct the ball

-onto the defender but even the Premiership dubious goals panel would do
+onto the defender but even the PL dubious goals panel would do

 well to take a goal like this away.
 Given that this is the UEFA Cup he

-should be safe (see the goal in Dubnica they wanted to give to N'Zogbia...!).
+should be safe (see the goal in Dubnica they wanted to give to Charles N'Zogbia...!).

 1-0